Achieving Precision with Burnishing: The Key to Low Surface Roughness (Ra)

 Why Low Ra Value Is Important

 Achieving a low Ra value is not just about appearance.
-It directly impacts performance and lifespan of components.
+It directly impacts the performance and lifespan of components.

 Benefits of Low Surface Roughness: